root-project/root/docbook/minuit2/Minuit2.md

 When using the minimal required interface, all variable parameters are free and unbound.

-The user, in his $\mbox{\tt FCN}$, must of course be able to “see” all types of defined parameters, and he therefore has access to what we call the *external parameter list*, that is, the parameters as he defined them.
-On the other hand, the internal M minimizing routines only want to “see” variable parameters without limits, and so they have access only to the *internal parameter list* which is created from the external list by the following transformation:
+The user, in his $\mbox{FCN}$, must of course be able to "see" all types of defined parameters, and he therefore has access to what we call the *external parameter list*, that is, the parameters as he defined them.
+On the other hand, the internal M minimizing routines only want to "see" variable parameters without limits, and so they have access only to the *internal parameter list* which is created from the external list by the following transformation: